-The games market is growing at over 7% per annum with no signs of slowing down.
+The UK games development market is growing its heacount at over 7% per annum with no signs of slowing down.
 A major challenge to a knowledge economy sector such as games development is keeping pace with change, especially in such a rapidly growing market.
 The quality of raw recruits into games companies has been steadily increasing thanks to 2 accreditation schemes and the great work done by the NextGen Skills Academy.
 We also have the inspirational work of Digital Schoolhouse in nearly 50 schools around the country.
 To retain its position as a world-leading games development sector, the UK needs to keep its highly skilled, highly educated, highly paid workforce up to date with the latest technological, production and commercial skills, taught using cutting-edge techniques.

 Public support for games has not been keeping pace with the sector’s requirements, which exacerbates these long-term challenges to the games development sector:

 - Companies have repeatedly said they want to train their staff more, but thousands of games developers require training each year, and many companies struggle to keep pace.